Winter 2017 issue of Florida Golf Magazine features "The Florida Golf Architecture of Arthur Hills" Click here to read it.

-Miami Beach Golf Club by Arthur
+Miami Beach Golf Club in Miami Beach, Florida

 Miami Beach Golf Club

 2301 Alton Road, Miami Beach, FL 33140